 People may opt to use the traditional names of the days of the week on the Earth Epic Calendar.
 I have also introduced names of the days of the week that are more secular.
 Few people know this, but the days Tuesday through Friday are named after Norse pagan gods, and Saturday is named after Saturn, a Greek pagan god.
 There is, of course, nothing wrong with that, but some people may prefer more secular or religion-neutral expressions of the days of the week.
+(The Quakers simply number the days of the week from one through seven.)
 Therefore the Earth Epic Calendar offers this as an option.

 The days are named as follows:

 Starting all quarters on the same day of the week–almost